 This peppermint-scented spray will actually kill lice and nits.
 Spray it on clothing, hair accessories, pillows, or other household items that come in contact with your child if you suspect they may have been exposed to lice.

-Put a Scarf Over Movie Theater or Airplane Seats 10 of 12
+9. Put A Scarf Over Movie Theater Or Airplane Seats

 Now that I’ve thoroughly freaked you out and have your scratching your head, you may be thinking about the lovely fabric on movie, theater, and airplane seats.
 Since lice can live up to 1-2 days without a host, you can bring a scarf to throw over the top of the seat for a little added protection.